These Regulations on Degrees enter into force on 1 January 2017.

 The Rector decides on the establishment or discontinuation of a degree programme, with the exception of such programmes where changing the educational purview involves amending the Ministry of Education and Culture decree; in such cases the decision shall be made by the University Board.
 When a degree programme is established, the internal division of the educational purview within the degree programme is defined.

-The schools’ management boards decide on the eventual majors in Master’s studies, eventual fields of study within doctoral programmes and on the establishment or discontinuation of separate study modules.
+The faculty councils decide on the eventual majors in Master’s studies, eventual fields of study within doctoral programmes and on the establishment or discontinuation of separate study modules.

 If an educational programme leading to a degree is discontinued, the University offers the students pursuing that degree an opportunity to complete their studies within a reasonable transition period.
-The schools’ management boards decide on how the transition period is to be organised, unless otherwise provided.
+The faculty councils decide on how the transition period is to be organised, unless otherwise provided.
 A right to study in a discontinued educational programme expires after the transition period has ended.

 Open University education also includes courses that are open to all and that are provided by the University in cooperation with an external institute or another training provider.
 Collaboration agreements covering such courses include details of the duties of the University and its collaboration partner(s), the courses to be provided, the instructors and the fees to be collected.
 Students taking these courses are registered as students of the University of Tampere.

-As regards fees for Open University courses and non-degree studies, the University adheres to the provisions of the Government Decree on Fees Collected by Universities (1082/2009) and its amendment (1436/2014).
+As regards fees for Open University courses and non-degree studies, the University adheres to the provisions of the Government Decree on Fees Collected by Universities (1082/2009) and its amendments.
 The Rector decides on the fees to be collected for Open University courses and non-degree courses.

 Individual non-degree courses and coursework completed under the auspices of the Open University are entered into the University’s student register.

-On the basis of the management boards’ proposal, the University Board decides each year on the number of new students to be admitted to study towards Bachelor’s and Master’s degrees or towards either of these degrees, as well as on the number of students admitted to study in the pedagogical study module in teacher training.
+On the basis of the faculty councils' proposal, the University Board decides each year on the number of new students to be admitted to study towards Bachelor’s and Master’s degrees or towards either of these degrees, as well as on the number of students admitted to study in the pedagogical study module in teacher training.

-The University Board monitors the achievement of the objectives set for student admissions and, if necessary, gives general guidelines to the schools on modifying and improving the admission process.
+The University Board monitors the achievement of the objectives set for student admissions and, if necessary, gives general guidelines to the faculties on modifying and improving the admission process.

-The management board of each school determines the school’s admission criteria, unless otherwise stipulated.
-The schools may set up committees for the purpose of preparing admission criteria and making practical arrangements for the admission process.
-A school may also agree to select students in collaboration with one or more other universities.
+The council of each faculty determines the faculty’s admission criteria, unless otherwise stipulated.
+The faculties may set up committees for the purpose of preparing admission criteria and making practical arrangements for the admission process.
+A faculty may also agree to select students in collaboration with one or more other universities.

-The schools work in cooperation with Study Services to select the students to be admitted.
+The faculties work in cooperation with Study Services to select the students to be admitted.

 According to section 37 of the Universities Act, eligibility for studies leading to a lower and/or higher university degree requires the following: